| Ancestor

 said to have come to Denmark during the reign of these to kings, but

 in most cases such information is unreliable."
+About this apocryphal Anders Ulff or

 Anders Andersen Wolff, given the name Kjærulf, Dyrskjøt

-"I have not found his wife's name
+adds: "I have not found his wife's name

 anywhere, nor of any of his children, except three sons.
 However some